-1 The purpose of WEND is to ensure a world-wide consistent level of high-quality, updated official ENCs through integrated services that support chart carriage requirements of SOLAS Chapter V, and the requirements of the IMO Performance Standards for ECDIS.
+1. The purpose of WEND is to ensure a world-wide consistent level of high-quality, updated official ENCs through integrated services that support chart carriage requirements of SOLAS Chapter V, and the requirements of the IMO Performance Standards for ECDIS.

-2 Service Provision
+2. Service Provision

-- a) Member States will strive to ensure that mariners, anywhere in the world, can obtain fully updated ENCs for all shipping routes and ports across the world. - b) Member States will strive to ensure that their ENC data are available to users through integrated services1, each accessible to any ECDIS user (i.e., providing data in S-57 form), in addition to any national distribution or system-specific SENC delivery. - c) Member States are encouraged to distribute their ENCs through a RENC2, in order to share in common experience and reduce expenditure, and to ensure the greatest possible standardization, consistency, reliability and availability of ENCs. - d) Member States should strive for harmonization between RENCs in respect of data standards and service practices in order to ensure the provision of integrated ENC services to users. - e) Methods to be adopted should ensure that data bear a stamp or seal of approval of the issuing HO. - f) When an encryption mechanism is employed to protect data, a failure of contractual obligations by the user should not result in a complete termination of the service.
-This is to assure that the safety of the vessel is not compromised. - g) In order to promote the use of ENCs in ECDIS, Member States are to strive for the greatest possible user-friendliness of their services, and facilitate integrated services to the mariner.
+- a) Member States will strive to ensure that mariners, anywhere in the world, can obtain fully updated ENCs for all shipping routes and ports across the world. - b) Member States will strive to ensure that their ENC data are available to users through integrated service3, each accessible to any ECDIS user (i.e., providing data in S-57 form), in addition to any national distribution or system-specific SENC delivery. - c) Member States are encouraged to distribute their ENCs through a RENC4 in order to share in common experience and reduce expenditure, and to ensure the greatest possible standardization, consistency, reliability and availability of ENCs. - d) Member States should strive for harmonization between RENCs in respect of data standards and service practices in order to ensure the provision of integrated ENC services to users. - e) Methods to be adopted should ensure that data bear a stamp or seal of approval of the issuing HO. - f) When an encryption mechanism is employed to protect data, a failure of contractual obligations by the user should not result in a complete termination of the service.
+This is to assure that the safety of the vessel is not compromised. - g) Member States are to strive for the greatest possible user -friendliness of their ENC services and to facilitate integrated services to the mariner in order to maximise the use of ENCs.

-3 Rights and Responsibilities
+3. Rights and Responsibilities